-Born on March 30, 1945, in Surrey, England, Eric Clapton became a prominent member of The Yardbirds and Cream before achieving success as a solo artist.
+Eric Clapton was a prominent member of The Yardbirds and Cream before achieving success as a solo artist.
 Considered one of the greatest rock 'n' roll guitarists of all time, he is known for such classic songs as "Layla," "Crossroads" and "Wonderful Tonight."

 As a single teenage mother, Patricia Clapton was unprepared to raise a child on her own, so her mother and stepfather, Rose and Jack Clapp, raised Clapton as their own.
 Although they never legally adopted him, Clapton grew up under the impression that his grandparents were his parents and that his mother was his older sister.
 Clapton's last name comes from his grandfather, Patricia's father, Reginald Cecil Clapton.

 Clapton grew up in a very musical household.
 His grandmother was a skilled pianist, and his mother and uncle both enjoyed listening to big-band music.
 As it turns out, Clapton's absent father was also a talented pianist who had played in several dance bands while stationed in Surrey.
 Around the age of eight, Clapton discovered the earth-shattering truth that the people he believed were his parents were actually his grandparents and that the woman he considered his older sister was in fact his mother.
 Clapton later recalled, "The truth dawned on me, that when Uncle Adrian jokingly called me a little bastard, he was telling the truth."